jobs.ac.uk - Great jobs for bright people

 5. It’s all in a name

-There really is no excuse, in 2020, of addressing a job application without a name.
+There really is no excuse for addressing a job application without a name.
 If the hiring manager’s name isn’t on the advert, then take a look at the website.
 If you’re still stuck, pick up the phone and ask.

 6. Keep it sweet